pombredanne/centidb/docs/index.rst

 Float keys are unsupported, partially because I have not needed them, and their use can roughly be emulated with ``int(f * 1e9)`` or similar.
 But mainly it is to defer a choice: should floats order alongside integers?
-If not, then our keys don't behave like SQL or Python, causing user surprise.
+If not, then sorting won't behave like SQL or Python, causing user surprise.
 If yes, then should integers be treated as floats?
 If yes, then keys will always decode to float, causing surprise.
 If no, then a new encoding is needed, wasting ~2 bytes (terminator, discriminator).

 Another option is always treating numbers as float, but converting to int